 - UC Davis scientists and engineers have expanded the world's agricultural capabilities

-Today, UC Davis is a powerhouse with almost $800 million in research funding.
-Since our earliest days — we opened our doors in 1908 — UC Davis scientists and engineers have been making breakthroughs that impact our lives, from expanding agricultural capabilities to understanding DNA and mental disorders.
+Today, UC Davis is a powerhouse with nearly $1 billion in research funding.
+Since our earliest days — we opened our doors in 1908 — UC Davis scientists, engineers and researchers have been making breakthroughs that impact our lives, from expanding agricultural capabilities to understanding DNA and mental disorders.
 Check out what we’ve done to help the world eat and drink better, survive serious illnesses and live in a healthier environment.

 Food, wine and agriculture